DragonSenses/Algorithms/LeetCode/55-jump-game/problem.md

 ### **Definition**
 A greedy algorithm is an approach for solving optimization problems by making the most optimal choice at each step as you progress toward a global solution.
 The choice is "greedy" because it looks for the local best option with the hope that this will lead to the optimal global solution.

+### **Characteristics**
+1. **Local Optimization:** At each step, the algorithm makes a choice that seems the best at that moment.
+2. **No Backtracking:** Once a choice is made, it's never reconsidered, which makes greedy algorithms faster and simpler.
+3. **Solution Construction:** The algorithm builds the solution piece by piece.

+### **When to Use**
+Greedy algorithms are suitable for problems that have the following properties:
+1. **Greedy Choice Property:** A global optimum can be arrived at by selecting the local optimum.
+2. **Optimal Substructure:** The optimal solution to the problem contains the optimal solutions to its subproblems.

 ### **Common Examples**
 1. **Dijkstra's Algorithm:** Finds the shortest path from a single source to all other nodes in a weighted graph.
 2. **Prim's Algorithm:** Finds the minimum spanning tree for a connected, weighted graph.
 3. **Kruskal's Algorithm:** Another algorithm for finding the minimum spanning tree of a graph.
 4. **Huffman Coding:** Used in data compression algorithms.

+### **Pros and Cons**
+**Pros:**
+- Simplicity: Greedy algorithms are often easier to understand and implement.
+- Efficiency: They can be very fast as they make a single pass through the data.

+**Cons:**
+- Not Always Optimal: Greedy algorithms do not always guarantee the global optimum.
+- Problem-Specific: They work well for certain problems but not for all.

 ### **Example Problem: Coin Change**
 Given a set of coin denominations and a target amount, the goal is to find the minimum number of coins needed to make that amount.